souffle-lang/souffle-lang.github.io/pages/docs/types.md

 sidebar: docs_sidebar
 folder: docs
 ---
 Soufflé is a statically typed language.
-The main purpose of Souffle's type system is helping programmers writing correct rules.
+The main purpose of Soufflé's type system is helping programmers writing correct rules.
 The type system defines types for relation attributes whose use in rule is enforced at compile time.
 Static typing has the advantage